ebarakos/decenter.world/bitcoin.md

 be exchanged for bread or a ticket to an art gallery because other people believe it has value.
 The bitcoin currency, which is listed on exchanges as BTC, is just the same.
-A price really is only an abstracted way of describing the value of something.
+A price in reality is nothing more than an abstracted way of describing the value of something.

 Each Bitcoin node connects to other nodes, and sends